El Trienio Adeco: First presidency of Rómulo Betancourt

 Since the death of Gomez, the following governments had been gradually increasing oil taxes.
-In the junta, development minister Juan Pablo Pérez Alfonso decreed a 50-50 sharing agreement with the oil companies.
+In the Junta, development minister Juan Pablo Pérez Alfonso decreed a 50-50 sharing agreement with the oil companies.
 The junta also took other daring measures.
 Catholic schools, which were the best in the country, were forced to close temporarily while a new national curriculum was elaborated.
 Agrarian reform was approved.
 But most noticeable was that bureaucracy, which previously had been kept at the barest possible minimum, made a phenomenal forward leap, and not just because of all the reforming that had to be done but also because AD had to reward its more prominent backers.

 The white/pardo divide was in theory demolished although in practice not many pardos could fulfill even the lowest requirements for civil service, into which nevertheless many entered.
 A national educational campaign was inaugurated, but fundamentally, as the majority of Venezuelans were still illiterate, all this amounted to was that the few who could read would be teaching the many that could not.

+Presidency of Rómulo Gallegos

 There was a national election for the presidency in 1947, which the adeco candidate, the talented novelist Rómulo Gallegos, won, again by a huge margin.
 But at the time there was much discontent in the middle class, which was Caldera's base of support—he got 262,000 votes—not to speak of the upper crust; and of course the officers who had ushered AD into power were on the lookout for the main chance.

 1948 coup d'etat

-There was no particular incident that set off the bloodless 1948 coup, which was led by Delgado Chalbaud.
+There was no particular incident that set off the bloodless 1948 coup, which was led by Carlos Delgado Chalbaud.
 There was no popular opposition.
 This might have meant that the odds were too great or that the pardo masses had not noticed any particular improvement in their lives despite the incessant government propaganda.
 All prominent adecos were expelled.
 The other parties were allowed but muzzled.